eduardclt/MarsRoverTechChallenge/README.md

 There are nothing that needs to be installed.
 Simply clone or download the project files and open index.html in your browser.
 Optionally, visit: https://eduardclt.github.io/ where the project is hosted.
+(Please not version on the link above does not have unit testing)

 ## Usage